tropycal/tropycal/docs/options/map_prop.rst

    * - "mslp"
      - Color by minimum MSLP.
    * - "dvmax_dt"
      - Fill color by change in sustained wind speed.
-Only availabel for interpolated storm objects, retrieved using ``storm.interp()``.
+Only available for interpolated storm objects, retrieved using ``storm.interp()``.
    * - "speed"
      - Fill color by forward speed of tropical cyclone.
-Only availabel for interpolated storm objects, retrieved using ``storm.interp()``.
+Only available for interpolated storm objects, retrieved using ``storm.interp()``.

 .. _options-prop-nhc:

 plot_nhc_forecast
 -----------------

-The following properties are availabel only for the ``tropycal.tracks.Storm.plot_nhc_forecast()`` function.
+The following properties are available only for the ``tropycal.tracks.Storm.plot_nhc_forecast()`` function.

 .. list-table::
    :widths: 25 75